California Child Custody Counsel

 Parenting plans are usually straightforward with parents who work well as co-parents.
 In high-conflict custody cases, having a well-written order is crucial to keep the peace.
 For high-conflict parents, in-person exchanges should be kept to a minimum and the language can leave little room for ambiguity.
 Misunderstandings with high-conflict parents may lead to emergency custody hearings or visits with law enforcement.

-Experienced Orange County child custody lawyers know how to avoid common pitfalls in high-conflict cases.
-Our family law attorneys understand these complexities and can help devise a suitable arrangement for both spouses.
+Our experienced Los Angeles County and Orange County child custody lawyers know how to avoid common pitfalls in high-conflict cases.
+We understand these complexities and can help devise a suitable arrangement for both spouses.

 Child Custody Factors